Law & Technology alumnus Rodney Mhungu

 Program and courses Law and Technology

-Cover different technologies, such as ICT and biotechnology, and different legal domains, such as intellectual property rights, privacy, and competition.
-The program is multidisciplinary, which means that not all lecturers will have a legal background.
-The program has a legal outset, but broadens the perspective of students by including insights from other scientific domains such as economy, ethics and technology.
-The difficult challenges we face today in society cannot be solved by only involving the legal discipline.
+The program covers different technologies, such as ICT and biotechnology, and different legal domains, such as intellectual property rights, privacy and competition.
+Because of its multidisciplinary character, not all lecturers will have a legal background.
+This means the program will broaden your perspective by including insights from other scientific domains such as economy, ethics and technology.
+By combining all these different disciplines, you will learn how to solve today’s societal challenges.

 Program structure